 MARITIME REPORTER - August 2016

-To date we have managed to successfully gain the endorsement of the LGC and many organizations (local and foreign) that support this viable initiative which will help to i).
-Urgently diversify our economy; ii).
-Earn valuable Foreign Exchange (FOREX) and iii).
-Utilize local suppliers/contractors of products and services towards the project construction and the operational phases.
+To date we have managed to successfully gain the endorsement of the LGC and many organizations (local and foreign) that support this viable initiative which will help to i) urgently diversify our economy; ii) earn valuable Foreign Exchange (FOREX) and iii) utilize local products and services in the project construction and in the operational phases.

 We have also managed to successfully negotiate with our EPC Contractor China Harbour Engineering Company Limited (CHEC) that there also be a high level of Local Content.
 The agreed Local Content amount is Forty Percent (40%) for the First Phase, which translates to TTD960,000,000 towards the Trinidad and Tobago local economy.
 Local project expenditure will include labour, purchase of goods and services, during construction.

 Above: SRDC Chairman & CEO congratulates Business Representative of China Harbour, as the EPC Contractor for the shipyard project.

 Above: T&T Daily Express Newspaper article, published on the 3rd September, 2010.

 Above: The bpTT Juniper Platform completed on January 6, 2017.

 T&T BUSINESS GUARDIAN - May 2, 2012